the-ditanian-fleet/waitlist/readme.md

 6. Set environment variables using export: `DATABASE_ENGINE=sqlite` and `DATABASE_URL=${DATABASE_ENGINE}:./waitlist.sqlite`
 7. Compile the code using `cargo build --release --no-default-features --features=${DATABASE_ENGINE}`
 8. Run the server
+9. Run the frontend (see section below)
-9. Click on login and complete the SSO workflow with at least one character
+10. Click on login and complete the SSO workflow with at least one character
-10. Insert a record in the `Admins` table to give yourself `council` permissions
+11. Insert a record in the `admin` table to give yourself `council` permissions
-11. Navigate to the Fleet page and "ESI re-auth as FC"
+12. Navigate to the Fleet page and "ESI re-auth as FC"

 <details>
    <summary>CLI Prompts</summary>